blue-yonder/tsfresh/docs/text/forecasting.rst

 This process is also visualized by the following figure.
 It shows how the purple, rolled sub-timeseries are used as base for the construction of the feature matrix *X* (after calculation of the features by *f*).
-The green data points need to be predicted by the model are then used as rows in the target vector *y*.
+The green data points need to be predicted by the model and are used as rows in the target vector *y*.

 .. image:: ../images/rolling_mechanism_2.png
    :scale: 100 %